free shipping from a purchase value of 49 euros in germany.

 After revocation or objection, we store the data required to prove the past authorization to contact or send up to three years from the end of the year of revocation or objection on the basis of our legitimate interests.
 The processing of this data is limited to the purpose of a possible defense against claims.
 Based on the legitimate interest to permanently observe the revocation, respectively objection of the users, we further store the data necessary to avoid a renewed contact (e.g. depending on the communication channel, the e-mail address, telephone number, name).

-• Purposes of Processing: Direct marketing (e.g. by e-mail or postal).
+• Purposes of processing: Direct marketing (e.g., via email or mail)

 Web Analysis, Monitoring and Optimization